Proprietary software

 Proprietary software is software that grants its creator, publisher, or other rightsholder or rightsholder partner a legal monopoly by modern copyright and intellectual property law to exclude the recipient from freely sharing the software or modifying it, and—in some cases, as is the case with some patent-encumbered and EULA-bound software—from making use of the software on their own, thereby restricting their freedoms.

-Proprietary software is a subset of non-free software, a term defined in contrast to free and open-source software; non-commercial licenses such as CC BY-NC are not deemed proprietary, but are non-free.
+Proprietary software, sometimes also referred to as Proprietary and Internal Source Software (PISS, an informal and derogatory antiversion of the FOSS acronym for Free and Open Source Software), is a subset of non-free software, a term defined in contrast to free and open-source software; non-commercial licenses such as CC BY-NC are not deemed proprietary, but are non-free.
 Proprietary software may either be closed-source software or source-available software.

+Some open-source software can be described as proprietary, as copyright is retained by its authors and may be concentrated through Contributor License Agreement, enabling relicensing under more restrictive terms.